-Figure 1-5: Glassware Chambers (Standard on left and dedicated to Micro Flow Nebulizer on right)
+Figure 1-5: Glassware Chambers

 1.2.2 Evaporation of the Solvent

 This second step begins when the droplets are carried by the gas flow into the evaporation tube to evaporate the mobile phase.
 SEDEX detector drift tube has been designed to optimize the efficiency of the required evaporation with the lowest temperatures.